danielscholl/infra-azure-provisioning/docs/service-automation.md

 __Setup and Configure the ADO Library `Azure Service Release - entitlements`__

-This variable group is the service specific variables necessary for testing and deploying the `entitlements-v2` service.
+This variable group is the service specific variables necessary for testing and deploying the `entitlements` service.

 | Variable | Value |
 |----------|-------|